 Most Brighton hotels I like to recommend are located nearer to the centre of the city, but there are a few nice unique Brighton AirBnBs nearby worth considering.

-The closest to London Road is this sleek yet cosy and peaceful apartment set inside an old Victorian corner shop very close to my favourite vintage cinema.
+The closest to London Road is this sleek and peaceful apartment set inside an old Victorian corner shop very close to my favourite vintage cinema.
 It’s great if you like to be on the fringes of the city-centre action, a good night’s sleep and local neighbourhood life.

-Alternatively, a little further away near Preston Park are these options: this detatched home for two full of character is your best bet if you like to leave the city behind at the end of the day and access the countryside, or this secluded garden flat in a Victorian terrace.
+A little further away near Preston Park are these options: this detatched home for two full of character is your best bet if you like to leave the city behind at the end of the day and access the countryside, or this secluded garden flat in a Victorian terrace.
 Both are good choices for regular visitors who enjoy the feel of staying in a leafy suburb.

 Final tips